 - Q Can my child travel while using oxygen therapy?

 - Q What side effects does Guaifenesin with Dextromethorphan cause?

-- Q Can my child receive oxygen therapy?
+- Q How can I tell if my child needs oxygen therapy?